Looking for the perfect crochet prayer shawl pattern to make for someone you care about? Find the perfect list of free patterns here!

 Yarn: Scheepjes Whirl (Fingering Weight #1)

-When you need to make a gift quick, or you are wanting to make multiples for donations, a sweet and short crochet shawlette is the way to go.
-This design is worked from side to side using single, half double and double crochet stitches.
+When you need to make a gift quickly, or you want to make multiples for a prayer shawl ministry, a sweet and short crochet shawlette is the fantastic way to go.
+This design is worked from side to side using single, half-double, and double crochet stitches.

 Designer: Lilla Bjorn’s Crochet World